 Day Four: Q&A and jam with Ian Paice and Steve Morse.
 (Somewhere in here we get a master class on guitar with Morse!)

 Final night (Sunday): Our bands perform at the Whisky a Go Go, joined for one tune by Paice and Morse.
-There will be professional video not some piece of shit from some drunk guy’s phone.
+There will be professional video.
+Viper Room is up to us though not sure how well phone videos will come out.

 Next day the campers all go back to our jobs as accountants, undertakers and KFC managers.

 Also because most of my peers don’t play anything but if they did, they have long since abandoned it for Disney Days with grandchildren, bitching about their ailments and quiet weekends at their summer house by the lake.
-They have one foot in the grave, one foot on a banana peel.
+Some – not all – but some of them have one foot in the grave, one foot on a banana peel.

 Fuck that!
 To quote a wise man, I am too old to rock and roll, too young to die.
 More later …